-State of the Art Technologies Do Away With Use Of Animals in Scientific Research
+State of the Art Technologies Eliminate Use Of Animals in Scientific Research

-Across the globe, 21st Century science is taking hold with advanced modelling techniques teplacing the use of animals in science.
+Across the globe, 21st Century science is taking hold with advanced modelling techniques replacing the use of animals in science.
 What are some of these sophisticated alternatives?

-Organs-on-chips – these are innovative little devices which are used instead of animals to study biological and disease processes, as well as drug metabolism.
-For instance, heart-on-a-chip is just such a brilliant little microfluidic device that is helping researchers to understand heart issues and to develop new treatments for heart failure and other conditions.
+Organs-on-chips – these are innovative devices that are used instead of animals to study biological and disease processes, as well as drug metabolism.
+For example, heart-on-a-chip is a brilliant proven microfluidic device that is helping researchers understand heart issues and develop new treatments for heart failure.

 Human-derived cell cultures have been central to key developments in areas such as cancers, sepsis, kidney disease and AIDS, and are routinely used in chemical safety testing, vaccine production and drug development.